stella-cv/stella_vslam/docs/ros.rst

 Running on ROS
 ==============

-We provide ROS and ROS2 package examples to help you run OpenVSLAM on ROS framework.
+We provide ROS and ROS2 package examples to help you run stella_vslam on ROS framework.

 .. toctree::
     :maxdepth: 2